tmhglnd/mercury-docs/docs/reference/instruments.md

 ```

 :::note
-The waveforms in MercuryPlayground are currently not created with single-cycle soundfiles but via WebAudio's `PeriodicWave`, constructing a waveform from a Fourier Series.
+The waveforms in MercuryPlayground are not created with single-cycle waveforms but via WebAudio's `PeriodicWave`, constructing a waveform from a Fourier Series.
 This results in slightly different sounding oscillators between the Max and Web version.
 :::

 ### note